 At its 1994 assembly, the Southeastern Minnesota Synod voted to enter into a companion relationship with the Evangelical Lutheran Church in Colombia (Iglesia Evangelica Luterana de Colombia – IELCO).
 At that time there were 12 organized Lutheran congregations in Colombia.
-Today IELCO is made up of 25 congregations.
-This partnership has made the purchase of a house and farm for the Lutheran School of Theology and a retreat center possible.
-The School of Theology opened in February of 2000.
+This partnership has opened the door to incredible ministry growth.

 Education: CELCO